asamy/ksm/README.md

       the access.
 In that case we switch over to `EPTP_RWHOOK` to allow RW access only!
 	The third pointer is used for when we need to call the original function.

+## Reporting bugs (or similar)

+You can report bugs by using Github issues, please provide the following:

+- System information (version including build number, CPU information perhaps codename too)
+- Anything else you feel is relevant

+If it's a crash, please provide the following:

+- A minidump (C:\windows\minidump) or a memory dump (C:\windows\memory.dmp).
+Former prefered.
+- The compiled .sys and the .pdb file
+- The git tree hash of which you compiled it against.
+- The Kernel executable if possible, e.g. ntoskrnl.exe from C:\Windows\System32

 ## Thanks to...

 - Linux kernel (KVM)